True dental emergency

 A permanent tooth that’s been knocked completely out can often be saved — but only if you act within the first thirty minutes.
 Here’s exactly what to do.

-The single most important thing: keep the tooth moist, and get to our office as fast as you can.
+The single most important thing: keep your tooth moist, and get to our office on Scenic Hwy as fast as you can.

 Pick it up by the crown (the white part you normally see), not by the root.
-The root surface has delicate fibers that need to stay intact for the tooth to reattach after reimplantation.
+The root surface has delicate fibers that need to stay intact for your tooth to reattach after reimplantation (putting your tooth back into the socket).

 Step 2 — rinse, but don’t scrub

-If the tooth is dirty, rinse it briefly with milk, saline, or clean water.
+If your tooth is dirty, rinse it briefly with milk, saline, or clean water.
 Do not scrub it.
 Do not use soap.
 Do not dry it with a towel.
 The root surface needs to stay slick and moist.
-Scrubbing damages the cells that allow the tooth to reattach.
+Scrubbing damages the cells that allow your tooth to reattach.

-Step 3 — try to put it back in the socket
+Step 3 — try to put your tooth back in the socket

-If you can do it cleanly, the best place for a knocked-out tooth is back in the socket it came from.
+If you can do it cleanly, the best place for your knocked-out tooth is back in the socket it came from.
 Hold it in place gently with a clean fingertip or by biting down softly on a clean piece of gauze.
-This is what gives the tooth the best chance of surviving long-term.
+This is what gives your tooth the best chance of surviving long-term.

 If you can’t get it back in — or you’re not sure you’d be doing it right — that’s okay.
 Go to step 4.

-Step 4 — transport it in milk or saliva
+Step 4 — transport your tooth in milk or saliva

 Step 5 — get to our office

-Knocked-out babyteeth should generally not be reimplanted — putting one back can damage the permanent tooth developing underneath.
+For an adult or older child, a knocked-out permanent tooth should be reimplanted as quickly as possible.
+For a younger child whose permanent teeth haven’t fully developed, the protocol is slightly different — the developing root may need extra time to mature, and we sometimes hold off on the root canal to see if the nerve can recover.
+A knocked-out babytooth should generally not be reimplanted at all — putting one back can damage the permanent tooth developing underneath.
 Still call us, but the urgency is different.
-We’ll evaluate, manage any bleeding, and discuss what to expect as the permanent tooth comes in.
+We’ll evaluate, manage any bleeding, and discuss what to expect as your child’s permanent tooth comes in.

 After hours

-If a tooth is knocked out after our clinical hours and you can’t reach us, an emergency room or urgent care can reimplant the tooth temporarily and stabilize you.
+If your tooth is knocked out after our clinical hours and you can’t reach us, the Augusta Health emergency room in Fishersville or an urgent care can reimplant your tooth temporarily and stabilize you.
 Then come see us first thing the next morning.

 Tell us what’s happened — we’ll be ready when you arrive.